 The fashion industry needs to become more sustainable, as increasingly demanded by consumers.
 These 6 sustainable fashion trends show how this can happen

 There is a mood in the fashion industry that calls for change.
-Consumers are demanding more sustainable fashion and the associated production methods.
+Consumers are demanding more sustainable fashion and related production methods.
 Brands are now increasingly relying on transparent processes, efficient supply chains, fair working conditions, recyclable materials and much more.

 Through this new development, the fashion industry is significantly changing and setting sustainable trends that enable new, responsible ways.
 This encourages small businesses and start-ups, which bring new wind into the fashion industry, especially through their agility and flexibility.
 But even established large companies do not have tied hands.
 They can serve as a trailblazer and create a big impact.

 6 sustainable fashion trends enhance the world of fashion

 The results are from the McKinsey study "The State of Fashion 2019", which was created in collaboration with the Business of Fashion (BOF).
 For this, experts questioned almost 300 fashion manager in-depth interviews.

 1. Sharing and borrowing

 For the fashion industry, this means that the number of well-known brands entering the rental, resale or recycling business is likely to increase.
 In addition, this new development may increase the number of brands offering only rental and subscription models.
 This is especially true for luxury items and accessories that find their way into several closets.
 The fashion industry now faces the task of fully understanding consumers and correctly interpreting the emerging signals about the changing desire for ownership.

 2. Shop consciously

 Especially younger consumers like the Millenials & Generation Z are increasingly interested in social and environmental issues and are dealing extensively with the offers of new and already established brands.
 Ultimately, this is also reflected in their shopping behavior: they prefer sustainable fashion from brands that are in harmony with their values.
 Many brands respond by integrating these topics into their products and services.

 View this post on Instagram